Ltamann/ComfyUI-TBG-ETUR/README.md

+# ComfyUI-TBG-ETUR:
-# ComfyUI-TBG-ETUR: Enhance Your Images with TBG's Upscaler
+# Enhance Your Images with TBG's Upscaler and Refiner
-# TBG_Enhanced Tiled Upscaler & Refiner FLUX PRO
+# TBG_Enhanced Tiled Upscaler & Refiner PRO

 ## Table of Contents
 - [Overview](#overview)